powsybl/powsybl.github.io/pages/documentation/developer/tutorials/network_modifications_groovy.md

 ![](img/network_modifications_groovy/nb_network_without_ld2.png)

 In this method, the only parameter to give is the id of the connectable that we want to remove.
-It works for injection as well as branches.
-In this case, the branch and its topology is removed on both sides.
+It works for injections as well as branches.
+In this case, the branch and its topology are removed on both sides.

-The parameters that must be fill is:
+The parameter that must be fill is:

 | Parameter     | Default value    | Description                                                           |
 |---------------|------------------|-----------------------------------------------------------------------|